 c.
 In exceptional cases it is possible to include linguistic and other assistance in a postdoctoral project.
 In the budget commentary, costs and work duties for such assistance must be specified in detail and justified, as must the scale of the assignment.
 The project description must show how the applicant is responsible for and takes part in the assistant’s part of the project implementation.
 Non-research staff, such as assistants and technical staff, should be included in the budget for ‘other costs’.
 Salary and LKP should then be included for these employees in the amount specified under ‘other costs’.
 Non-research staff need not be named at the time of application: instead, these positions fall within the authority of the heads of department concerned.

 d.
-Indirect costs (overheads) for the project are specified at the percentage for indirect costs calculated for the department that will host the project.
+Indirect costs (overheads) for the project are specified at the percentage for indirect costs stated for the department that will host the project.
 This addition is calculated on total payroll costs including LKP.
 According to the filled-in percentage, the total of indirect costs is automatically calculated in the application system.

 e.
 Costs of ethical review may be included in the budget for ‘other costs’.